What Is Insomnia?

 Your doctor may also ask you to fill out a 1-page survey called the Insomnia Severity Index, or ISI.
 This quick test gives your doctor an idea of how severe your insomnia may be.
 Plus, your doctor may refer you to a sleep doctor to complete a sleep study (polysomnogram) if they think your insomnia is related to sleep apnea.5,6

 How is insomnia treated?

-Changing sleep habits may bring relief, especially for those with short-term, or acute insomnia.
+Changing sleep habits may bring relief, especially for those with short-term insomnia.
 Going to bed and waking up at a consistent time each day (including weekends) may help some.
-Others may need to reduce light, noise, and electronic distractions in the bedroom.6
+Others may need to reduce light, noise, and electronic distractions in the bedroom.7

-Chronic, or long-term, insomnia may benefit from improved sleep habits.
-More often, chronic insomnia requires cognitive behavioral therapy (CBT-I) and drugs.6 There is a cooling device worn on the forehead at night that has also been approved by the US Food and Drug Administraton (FDA) for insomnia.
-Your doctor can help you determine which option would be best for you.
+Long-term insomnia may benefit from improved sleep habits.
+More often, long-term insomnia requires cognitive behavioral therapy for insomnia (CBT-I) and drugs.
+There is a cooling device worn on the forehead at night that has also been approved by the US Food and Drug Administraton (FDA) for insomnia.
+Your doctor can help you determine which option would be best for you.7